pipegalera/pipegalera.github.io/content/projects/project_1.md

 +++
-title = "Apollo"
+title = "Example project 1"
-description = "Modern and minimalistic blog theme." date = "2023-01-09" weight = 1
+description = "This a description of project 1" date = "2023-01-09"
+weight = 1